leplusorg/ristretto/docs/README.md

 # Documentation

-See the [Maven Site](https://leplusorg.github.io/ristretto) for the detailed documentation of the library.
+See the [Maven Site](https://leplusorg.github.io/ristretto) for the detailed documentation of the library including the Javadoc.

 ## License